lordpba/AEON/README_NEW.md

 ## 🙏 Acknowledgments

 - Inspired by games like Surviving Mars, Rimworld, Oxygen Not Included
-- Built with Python, Streamlit, LangChain, and CrewAI
+- Built with Python, FastAPI, and Groq (opzionale)
 - Mars data from NASA and ESA missions

 ---